entelect-incubator/.NET/Phase 7/Dashboard/MVC/Step 1/README.md

 using System.Threading.Tasks;
 using Microsoft.AspNetCore.Mvc;
 using Newtonsoft.Json;
-using Pezza.Common;
+using Common;
-using Pezza.Common.DTO;
+using Common.DTO;
-using Pezza.Common.Entities;
+using Common.Entities;
-using Pezza.Portal.Helpers;
+using Portal.Helpers;
-using Pezza.Portal.Models;
+using Portal.Models;

 public class RestaurantController : BaseController
 {